BurningButter/websitefountain/README.md

 ===============

-Website designed for reviewing and viewing reviews for the water fountains at U32 Middle & High School
+Website designed for reviewing and viewing reviews for the water fountains at U32 Middle & High School Very soon it will be pulling data from the API at https://github.com/BurningButter/foutaindatagrabber to automatically fill reviews and calculate star ratings!

 Demo
 ---------------